i-like-chip/i-like-chip.github.io/posts/15-Ender-3-Body.md

 ![Halved](./images/15-halves.JPG)

 I used super glue to bond the two halves, and glue in the magnets.
-I installed the Pi, buck convertor, original fan duct, and the other duct I designed and printed.
+I installed the Pi, buck convertor, and the two fans and their ducts.
 You can see in this picture that I used a low profile 90° USB cable to connect the Pi over to where the motherboard will be, as space was very limited.

 ![Pi Install](./images/15-pi-installed.JPG)